Toroidal compactifications of the moduli spaces of Drinfeld modules: Generalized and log Drinfeld modules

 \end{sbpara}

-\begin{sbpara} For a log regular scheme $S$, the following (1)--(4) hold by 4.1, 11.6, 8.2, and 3.1 of \cite{KK}, in that order. \begin{enumerate} \item[(1)] The underlying scheme of $S$ is normal. \item[(2)] We have $M_S=\cO_S\cap j_*(\cO^\times_U)\subset j_*(\cO_U)$. \item[(3)] Any log smooth scheme over $S$ is log regular. \item[(4)] Let $k$ be a perfect field, and suppose that $S$ is a scheme over $k$ of finite type with an fs log structure.
-Then $S$ is log regular if and only if $S$ is log smooth over $k$. \end{enumerate}
+\begin{sbpara} For a log regular scheme $S$, the following (1)--(4) hold by 4.1, 11.6, 8.2, and 3.1 of \cite{KK}, in that order. \begin{enumerate} \item[(1)] The underlying scheme of $S$ is normal. \item[(2)] We have $M_S=\cO_S\cap j_*(\cO^\times_U)\subset j_*(\cO_U)$.
+Here $U$ is the open set of $S$ consisting all points at which the log structure is trivial, and $j \colon U\to S$ is the inclusion map. \item[(3)] Any log smooth scheme over $S$ is log regular. \item[(4)] Let $k$ be a perfect field, and suppose that $S$ is a scheme over $k$ of finite type.
+Then $S$ is log smooth over $k$. \end{enumerate}

 \end{sbpara}